 What is Fungal Acne?

-Fungal acne takes on the appearance of clusters of papules (spots) like whiteheads or blackheads that are uniform in size and often itchy.
+Fungal acne takes on the appearance of clusters of papules (spots) like closed comedones (whiteheads) that are uniform in size and often itchy.
 Fungal acne looks like regular acne but it is not the same.
 While bacterial acne is caused primarily by a clogging of the pores with oil and dead skin cells, fungal acne is a caused by a yeast infection in the pores.
+Also, while traditional acne can take the form of open comedones (blackheads), pustules, or cysts, fungal acne typically does not.
 If patients treat fungal acne with bacterial acne care products, there is the potential to make the infection worse.
 That is why it is paramount to have fungal acne diagnosed by an expert dermatologist, such as Dr. Michele Green in New York.

 What are the causes of fungal acne?